zahta/deep-learning/README.md

 ---
-# My path to deep learning
+# Deep Learning

 :bulb: **The best way to predict the future is to create it. `Alan Kay`**

 In this repository, I have written some of my experiences in studying deep learning.
 Also, I have included some good resources and some of my exercises and educational projects.
+Furthermore, some good references about graph neural networks (GNNs) have been added.

 ---
 ### :paperclip:  Beginner's guides